Providing loving care to young children helps them to be mentally healthy.

 - Talk about what you are doing and how you are feeling.
 This will help your child develop empathy.

-- Encourage your child to learn words for her emotions.
+- Encourage your child to learn words for their emotions.

-- Teach your child how to calm herself when she is excited, hyper, scared, stressed, or upset.
+- Teach your child how to calm themself when they are excited, hyper, scared, stressed, or upset.

-- Encourage your child to safely explore her environment, try new things, and be independent.
+- Encourage your child to safely explore their environment, try new things, and be independent.

 - Reinforce rules in a calm and kind way.